Whenever you see this icon on an Audience1st screen, hovering over it will show context-specific help about that field, menu, or feature.

 - Admin: Can grant/revoke any of the above privileges to other users.

 In this guide, “admin” refers loosely to any non-patron privilege level and “customer” is often used to refer to a user with the patron privilege level.

 All privilege levels Staff or higher can act on behalf of a patron.
 That is, they can search for a patron by name, view that account as if they were the patron, and generally do all the things the patron could do, acting on behalf of the patron.

 The user interface seen by staff and patrons is the same, but staff see some additional controls and tabs that patrons do not see.
 At the bottom of every page is a button “Regular Patron View” that lets the logged-in admin see that page as a regular patron would see it (if the page is accessible to patrons at all).

 Various features of Audience1st are designed to limit what patrons can do: how far in advance of a show they can reserve tickets, whether they can cancel their own reservations, and enforcement of capacity controls on both overall house size and ticket type inventories.

-Admins of any level are immune to these restrictions.
-They can oversell the house, redeem tickets not normally acceptable for a given performance, and even sell a ticket to a sold-out show that occurred in the past, whereas a regular patron can buy tickets/make reservations as specified by the deadlines and capacity controls that are specified when each production’s ticketing is set up.
+Admins of any level are immune to most of these restrictions.
+They can oversell the house, sell a ticket to a patron before sales have opened or after sales have closed, and even sell a ticket to a sold-out show that occurred in the past, whereas a regular patron can buy tickets/make reservations as specified by the deadlines and capacity controls that are specified when each production’s ticketing is set up.